ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Conclusions and Future Work

-Secondly, even though in this work we target only one type of web attack, \ie, \gls*{SQLi}, our methodology is general enough to tackle other web threats like \gls{XSS}.
-Hence, as future work, we will start by building both a dataset and new manipulations for other threats, like \gls*{XSS} or \gls*{RCE} attacks, and train one or more hardened \gls*{ML} model that can spot them in the wild.
-These can be accomplished by tuning \advms accordingly, by increasing the number of rules that we use inside the training pipeline.

-Finally, we also see future developments in evaluating other state-of-the-art ML-based \glspl*{WAF}.
-Indeed, even though in this work we focus on \gls*{ML} classifiers based on \crs, we think that the same promising results can be also obtained on more advanced models such as \gls*{CNN} \cite{luo2019cnn}, as well as on different feature representation approaches \cite{sqligot}.
-This is also true for a production-grade \glspl*{WAF}.
-Indeed, since, as discussed in \autoref{sec:background}, there are commercial solutions based on \crs, another interesting future extension of our approach may be to evaluate them in terms of transferability \cite{demontis2019transferability} of adversarial \gls*{SQLi} attacks optimized on \modsecurity.
+We foresee several other promising avenues for advancing our work.
+First, although in this work we only target \gls{SQLi} attacks, our methodology is general enough to tackle other web threats like \gls{XSS}.
+In this direction, future work could also explore the integration of automated pentesting tools that leverage large language models~\cite{deng2024pentestgpt}, to extend the capabilities of \wafamole.
+Second, we also see future developments in evaluating other state-of-the-art ML-based \glspl{WAF}.
+Indeed, we think that the same results can also be obtained on more advanced models such as \gls{CNN}~\cite{luo2019cnn}, as well as on different feature representation approaches~\cite{sqligot, montes2021web}.
+This is also true for commercial \glspl{WAF}.
+To this end, an interesting future extension of this work is to evaluate them in terms of transferability~\cite{demontis2019transferability} of adversarial \gls{SQLi} attacks optimized on \modsecurity.

-\begin{acks} This research was partially supported by the TESTABLE project, funded by the European Union's Horizon 2020 research and innovation program (grant no. 101019206). \end{acks}